mrashid03/Advanced_Data_Analysis/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attribution.
+You are free to use, modify, and Update changes in the repo.